erankitcs/schemavalidatexmltojson/pipeline/README.md

 % .venv\Scripts\activate.bat
 ```

-Once the virtualenv is activated, you can install the required dependencies.
+Once the virtualenv is activated, you can install the required dependencies including tests.

 ```
 $ pip install -r requirements.txt
+$ pip install -r requirements-dev.txt
 ```

 At this point you can now synthesize the CloudFormation template for this code.